leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/04_CommonAccountingTransactions.md

 ### 4\.
 Purchase Supplies on Account

-*Retained Earnings* decreases (for expense incurred) AND *Accounts Payable* increases
+*Expenses* increase AND *Accounts Payable* increases

 ```
 [cosmatt-widget]
  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-demo-267","meta":{"renderOverrides":{},"enableframeButton":true},"cssOverrides":{"div.cosmatt-widget":{"padding-top":0},"div.cosmatt-widget > div.leonardoPlayerContainer":{"padding-bottom":0}}}}}
 ```

 Core Fitness buys $1,000 of gym supplies that the vendor invoices now, but Core Fitness doesn’t pay until 30 days later.
 This increases the amount due or Account Payable by $1,000.
 This will decrease once Core Fitness pays the cash owed for the supplies.
-Since buying supplies is an expense, the expense Account changes by -$1,000.
+Since buying supplies is an expense, the expense Account increases by $1,000.

 ```
 [cosmatt-widget]